danfuzz/samizdat/samizdat-0/README.md

 * `targetFromSource` &mdash; Indicates a function that takes a value of type `Source` yielding a value of type `target`.
-These are most often for value conversion functions, and sometimes for member-like accessors.
+These are most often for value conversion functions, and sometimes (rarely) for member-like accessors.

 * `makeTypeName` &mdash; Indicates a function that creates a value of type `TypeName`.
 These are almost all for the creation of "identified"